AndrewRadev/yankwin.vim/README.md

 - `<c-w>gp`:    Pastes in a new tab page, after the current one
 - `<c-w>gP`:    Pastes in a new tab page, before the current one

 Note that there are some conflicts with potentially interesting mappings.
-You might want to read the documentation for `g:pastewin_default_paste_mappings` to learn how to disable these and define your own.
+You might want to read the documentation for `g:yankwin_default_paste_mappings` to learn how to disable these and define your own.
 You can even define new ones that are not built-in, like ones that open windows in vertical splits.

 ### Registers